University of Brighton: Reputation and rankings

 The University's Community University Partnership Programme received an honourable mention at the 2010 Community-Campus Partnerships for Health awards and was highly commended in the Social Responsibility category at the 2009 Green Gown Awards.

+Brighton is in the top 50 universities in England for graduate prospects in the Complete University Guide league tables – reflecting the number of graduates who are in highly skilled employment or further study 15 months after they graduate.

+The university gained a Silver award in the national Teaching Excellence Framework 2023, recognising the quality of their teaching and student outcomes.

 The 2008 Research Assessment Exercise confirmed that 79% of the University of Brighton's research output is of international standing.
 Taking the top three grades, the results show that 15 per cent of the research is 'world-leading' (the highest grade), 29 per cent is internationally excellent (the second highest grade) and 35 per cent is internationally recognised (the third highest grade).
 The University's RAE ranking rose from 80th place in 2001 to 59th in 2008, leading it to be described as one of the "rising stars" in the UK.
 Sixty-five per cent of research in art and design at the Faculty of Arts was classified as either "world-leading" or "internationally excellent".
 This places Brighton amongst the leading research centres in the country for art and design and Research Fortnight ranked the submission second in terms of the volume and quality of research.
 Brighton is also ranked as one of the leading modern universities in terms of the quality of its research by the Research Fortnight newsletter.